abevoelker/blog/source/_posts/2012-07-08-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

-If we often need to look up the Americans, we can create a scope for this particular query by re-opening the Customer class (Ruby has an open object model which lets you re-open classes at runtime!) and adding it:
+If we often need to look up the Americans, we can create a scope for this particular query by re-opening the Customer class (Ruby has an open object model which lets you re-open class definitions at runtime!) and adding it:

 ```ruby
 class Customer